open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 ### II.2.
 RFQ documents

+USE tender.documents

+(TODO: Include guidance on modelling related RFQ/RFP processes)

 ### II.3.
 Pre-qualification or shortlist

+USE two linked processes: RFQ and RFP - awards in the RFQ represent the shortlist/pre-qualified suppliers for the RFP process

 ### II.4.
 RFP documents

+Use tender.documents

 ### II.5.
 Evaluation criteria: brief description with weightage

+Use tender.documents (include note on requirements extension)

 ### II.6.
 Brief information on constitution of the evaluation committees

+Use tender.documents

 ### II.7.
-Negotiation parameters: brief descrtiptoin of the parameters for ###
+Negotiation parameters: brief descrtiptoin of the parameters for negotiation with preferred proponent

-negioation with prefereed proponent
+Use tender.documents

 ### II.8.
 Minutes of pre-bid meetings

+Use tender.documents

 ### II.9.
 Selection of preferred bidder

+Use award section

-##   Post commercial close
+##   Risk

 Disclosure timing: Post commercial close, within 45-60 days of signing contract

 ### III.1.
 Individual risk allocation information

-(TODO: See table in framework)
+(TODO: model extension - see table in framework)

 ## Evaluation of PPP option